ayotundeakinsola/second-milestone-project/README.md

 * The text in the price section was gotten from: [judyartofmakeup](http://www.judyartofmakeup.nl/nl/ "judyartofmakeup")

-* The text in the reviews section was provided by 3 different customers.

-*  The form in the contact section was made using bootstrap forms.

 ### Media
 * The image in the home section was provided by the make up artist.

 * The makeup icon in the services section was made by Surang from: [Flaticon](www.flaticon.com "Flaticon")

-* The hairstyle icon in the services section was made by dinosoftlabs: [Flaticon](www.flaticon.com "Flaticon")

-* The diploma icon in the services section was made by Smashicons from: [Flaticon](www.flaticon.com "Flaticon")

-* The images in the Portfolio section was gotten from: [Melaninwonder](https://www.melaninwonder.com/ "Melaninwonder")

 # Acknowledgements
 I received inspiration for this project from this website: [judyartofmakeup](http://www.judyartofmakeup.nl/nl/ "judyartofmakeup")